equinor/appsec/docs/guidelines/git-github.md

 !!!
 Info "The SCM Policy"

-    [The Equinor Developer Portal](https://developer.equinor.com/) contain our [Source Code Management System Policy](https://developer.equinor.com/governance/scm-policy/).
+    [The Equinor Developer Portal](https://developer.equinor.com/) contains our [Source Code Management System Policy](https://developer.equinor.com/governance/scm-policy/).
 Please make sure you are familiar with the content.

 ## TLDR;

 - Configure your local Git with proper name and email.
 Use your full name with the profile.
 Use privacy options for hiding your github.com primary email.
 - For authentication and communication with github.com, use Git with SSH and passphrase protected private keys.
 - Use separate SSH keys for different client devices.
-- Book a yearly re-occurring event with yourself to rotate SSH keys.
+- Book a yearly reccurring event with yourself to rotate SSH keys.

 ## Git